 Additional DetailsEach transceiver (transmitter/receiver) operating for the provider at the site will be listed.
 A transceiver and it's antenna creates the "cell" for communications and there are typically several operating at each site.

 Included with the transceiver details are the frequency band of operation, the bandwidth and power of the communications signal, the height of the transceivers' antenna above the ground and the elevation where the site is located.
 The antenna azimuth indicates the angle from true north of the direction of maximum radiated power.
-An omni directional antenna usually has an azimuth of 0°.

 The site provider and geographic coordinates of the site are presented at the top of the list.